 Have you heard of the celebration for the tree's birthday?
 Although a minor Jewish holiday, it is one of my favorites as it celebrates nature and the bounty we receive from trees.
 Dates and nuts are just two of my favorite things and I really wanted to combine them into a new gluten free dessert recipe.

-Tu BiShvat means “New Year of the Trees” and is considered the Jewish Arbor Day.
+Tu BiShvat means "New Year of the Trees" and is considered the Jewish Arbor Day.
 Surprisingly, the holiday name has several different spellings.
-Although we honor trees on this day, you can enjoy this gluten free date nut cake all year long!
+Although we honor trees on this day, you can enjoy this gluten free date walnut cake recipe all year long!

 Many like to plant trees to celebrate the holiday.
 Personally, I take this as a great excuse to bake using the bounty from trees like fruits and nuts.
 You will love baking this Gluten Free Creamy Apple Cake, this Gluten Free Almond Flour Orange Cake, or this fruity Gluten Free Plum Crisp.

-This date nut cake recipe is both gluten free AND dairy-free, plus there is an easy nut-free option so it is perfect if you have multiple food allergies.”
+This date nut cake recipe is both gluten free AND dairy-free, plus there is an easy nut-free option so it is perfect if you have multiple food allergies.
+You can use walnuts, pecans, or any kind of nuts.

 One of the things I love about this cake is the sweetness.
 If you prefer a cake that isn't as sweet, or if you plan to frost this cake (totally not necessary) you can reduce the sugar a little bit.
 Mr. Fearless Dining and I tend to make cakes a little less sweet...I think it is so we feel less guilty snacking on it :-).

-Are you ready to make this easy date nut cake recipe?
+Are you ready to make this easy date walnut cake recipe?

 Your cake batter will look like this consistency.